PYRAMID MALL PLATTSBURGH

 Although a physical part of the shopping center structure, the Theater Management Services Plattsburgh Cinema I & II had an exterior entrance and could not be accessed from inside the mall.
 The venue would be under the operation of two subsequent owners before it was shuttered, in 1990.

-PYRAMID MALL PLATTSBURGH had interior decor typical of a mid-1970s center.
-Concourses were carpeted and dimly lit to (supposedly) entice shoppers into brightly-illuminated stores.
+The original PYRAMID MALL PLATTSBURGH featured interior decor typical of a mid-1970s shopping center.
+Concourses were carpeted and dimly lit to -supposedly- entice shoppers into brightly-illuminated stores.
 A write-up from 1975 describes the mall as being decorated with "earthen textures" and "super graphics."

 There were three court areas.
 Fronting on Kmart, the Laurentian Court had a fountain in one of three interlocking pools of water.
 The Champlain Court, facing J.C.
 Penney, had two waterfalls and a bridge as its focal points.
 On the east end of the mall, the Adirondack Court had a fountain and pool feature at its center.
-The complex was built on a sloping lot, which necessitated several stairways and ramps for shoppers to negotiate its two level changes.
+PYRAMID MALL PLATTSBURGH was built on a sloping lot.
+Several stairways and ramps were necessary for shoppers to negotiate two level changes.

-PYRAMID MALL PLATTSBURGH was in the enviable position of being the only regional shopping center in its trade area.
+The original complex was the only regional shopping center in its trade area.
 Located only 21 miles south of the US-Canadian border, it attracted a great deal of commerce from Quebec.
-This changed when Pyramid Companies decided to build a larger mall only .3 of a mile northeast of their original facility.
+This changed when Pyramid Companies decided to build a larger mall only .3 of a mile northeast of their original development.
 The reasoning behind this was simple; PYRAMID MALL was hemmed in on all sides, making any sizable expansion impossible.

-By the late 1990s, CHAMPLAIN CENTRE SOUTH was virtually vacant.
+New stores and a new marketing focus failed to stop the decline of CHAMPLAIN CENTRE SOUTH.
+By the late 1990s, the mall was virtually vacant.
 The closing of the Plattsburgh Air Force Base, in September 1995, resulted in an economic slowdown in the entire region.
 This was exacerbated by the shriveling of the Canadian dollar.

-When Montgomery Ward pulled out of CHAMPLAIN CENTRE SOUTH, in December 1997, the end was near.
-The mall was shuttered, with demolition of the vacant Ward's building getting underway August 16, 1999.
-Kmart, Price Chopper and various small outparcels were left intact.
+In December 1997, Montgomery Ward pulled out of CHAMPLAIN CENTRE SOUTH, signalling the mall's demise.
+The complex was shuttered, with demolition of the vacant Wards getting underway on August 16, 1999.
+Kmart, Price Chopper and various outparcels were left intact.
 These were worked into an open-air power center, which retained the CHAMPLAIN CENTRE SOUTH name.

 Sources: